 As Denworth paradoxically acknowledges, even though she tries to invalidate sex-linked brain dimorphism in her article, “Joel, for her part, agrees that genetics, hormones and environment do create sex differences in the brain.
 She even agrees that given enough information about specific features in any one brain, it is possible to guess, with a high degree of accuracy, whether that brain belongs to a female or a male”.(16)

 These differences, which also apply to our brains, define whether an individual is male or female with a very little margin of error.

 Sexual dimorphism, unequivocally demonstrable in multiple facets of the bodies of men and women, affects their anatomy, physiology, metabolism and immune, endocrine and nervous systems.
 It is true, as Joel says (15), that the different characteristics associated with masculinity and femininity do not occur in the same proportion in the individuals of each sex, with a gradation of these characteristics appearing that mean that no two women or two men are alike.
-Nevertheless, analysed in their entirety, these differences, which also apply to our brains, define whether an individual is male or female with a very little margin of error.
-Disorders of sex development (DSD) do not constitute another alternative to sexual dimorphism, but rather an exception to the general rule of binary sex differentiation are generally linked to genetic abnormalities.
+Nevertheless, analyzed in their entirety, these differences, which also apply to our brains, define whether an individual is male or female with a very little margin of error.
+Disorders of sex development (DSD) do not constitute another alternative to sexual dimorphism, but rather an exception to the general rule of binary sex differentiation is generally linked to genetic abnormalities.
 The reason for this male-female duality lies in the need for complementarity which, from the differences in each of the two sexes, has provided so many benefits to the evolution of the species and its genetic enhancement, as well as constituting one of the engines that thrust the human being into the relationship and gift linked to sexuality.

 Justo Aznar and Julio Tudela.

-Institute of Life Sciences.
+Bioethics Observatory – Institute of Life Sciences.